Rudy Lozano: Murder

 On June 8, 1983, Lozano was shot to death in his home.
 A reputed gang member was convicted for his murder, but his supporters still contend that he was assassinated for his labor and political activities.
 Mayor Washington visited his widow at the home later that day, and said at Lozano's funeral that he "was a man driven by a search for unity among people."

 Legacy

+A historical marker honoring Lozano was erected by the City of Chicago in front of Lozano's home at 4035 W. 25th Street, where he was murdered in 1983.

 Today, the Pilsen branch of the Chicago Public Library is named in Lozano's honor, and his wife, sister, and sons continue his activist legacy.
-Also in his honor, there is a school called Rudy Lozano Leadership Academy.
+There is also a school called Rudy Lozano Leadership Academy in his honor.
 RLLA is associated with the Instituto Del Progreso Latino in Chicago.
 His son, Rudy Jr, ran for State Representative in the 23rd District of Illinois in February 2010, but did not win.

 Lozano's campaign manager in the 1983 election, Jesús "Chuy" García, went on to win a 1986 special election for the 22nd Ward.
 García ran for Mayor of Chicago in 2015, but did not win.
 He would ultimately be elected to the United States House of Representatives in 2018.